The following section presents the Key property.

 If you haven't added a Serial Number in your Form then it is advised that you select another field to define as the Key to your Form.

 - Keys are necessary to allow users to import Records to a Subform or to Reference another Form.
 This is because users need to link Records by using a common field (i.e. the Key or the Serial Number).

 - When you make a Date/Week/Month or any other time-related field a Key field you can use it to add Locks on Records.
-This is very useful for Monthly or Weekly Reporting Subforms for example.
+This is useful for Monthly or Weekly Reporting Subforms for example.

-- A combination of Key fields can be used to prevent users from adding more than one Record for that combination (e.g. a Name and Surname).
+- A combination of Key fields can be used to prevent users from adding more than one Record for that combination (e.g. a Name and a Surname).

 - If you add a Serial Number field in your Form, this field automatically becomes the Key field for your Form and you cannot add other Keys.